-The property of moderately heavy-tailed priors in better separating ``needles'' from ``hay'' can be explained also by looking at the ``path'' of constrained MAPs (maximizer of posterior) --- the MAP with the log likelihood constrained to a particular value (ie on a contour).
+The ability of moderately hyper-LASSO priors to better separate ``needles'' from ``hay'' can be explained by looking at the ``path'' of constrained MAPs (maximizer of posterior) --- the MAP with the log likelihood constrained to a particular value (\textit{i.e.} on a contour).
 A constrained MAP can be found by shrinking the contour lines of log priors toward the origin until the two lines are tangent.
-Figure \ref{fig:mappath} shows three such constrained MAPs for $t$ with df = 0.5 and $\gamma=e^{-10}$, and three for Laplace, based on a data set generated with true coefficients $\beta_1=0, \beta_2=6,\beta_0=0$.
+Figure \ref{fig:mappath} shows three such constrained MAPs for a $t$ prior with df = 0.5 and $\sqrt{w}=e^{-10}$, and three for a Laplace prior based on a dataset generated with true coefficients $\beta_1=0, \beta_2=6,\beta_0=0$.
 The (unconstrained) MAP can then be found from the ``path'' containing these constrained MAPs.
-Because the contour lines of log $t$ prior indent into the origin, the path of constrained MAPs based on $t$ prior is flatter (with respect to x-axis) than the path based on Laplace; starting from the MLEs, the path based on $t$ prior goes to a point at which $\beta_1$ is very close to 0 (but not exact 0), and $\beta_2$ is close to its true value (6), whereas, the path based on Laplace goes to the origin.
-Therefore we see that $t$ prior can shrink small ``hay'' without much punishment to large ``needles''.
+Because the contour lines of the log $t$ prior indent into the origin, the path of constrained MAPs based on the $t$ prior is flatter (with respect to x-axis) than the path based on Laplace; starting from the MLEs, the path based on the $t$ prior goes to a point at which $\beta_1$ is very close to 0 (but not exact 0), and $\beta_2$ is close to its true value (6), whereas, the path based on Laplace goes to the origin.
+Therefore we see that the $t$ prior can shrink small ``hay'' without much punishment to large ``needles''.